iorellana21/bootstrap-portfolio/README.md

     * main.css
     * portfolio.css

-* Include Bootstrap into each file and build responsive webpage with media queries - modifying style when screen size is adjusted.
+* Include Bootstrap into each file and build responsive webpage with media queries - modifying style when screen size is modified.
-* Create a master CSS file (main.css) and link to all 3 HTML files - so users can navigate from one section to anoter.
+* Create a master CSS file (main.css) and link to all 3 HTML files.
+Portfolio file also has its own unique CSS file.

 ## Bootstrap Portfolio
 About Me              |      Portfolio       | Contact